In this article Marco Deckers tells us why Pheinische Pilz-Zentrale is proud of their regionally produced mushrooms.

 Growing demand for organic products

+Deckers also has a precise picture of the other requirements of the large supermarket chains – from classic retailers to discount retailers.
+He regularly meets buyers or invites fruit and vegetable category managers to visit the family business, to help increase their sense of involvement in the product ‘Supermarkets value the fact that our mushrooms are grown locally, sustainably and offer food safety guarantees.
+These all feature high on the list of what consumers find important.
+A photo of our family is displayed in the vegetable section of the Edeka supermarket for good reason.
 Consumers are happy to pay a few cents more for German produce, and a few more on top of that for locally produced.’
 Another tendency Deckers has noticed in recent years is the sharply rising demand for organic mushrooms.
 ‘Our share of EKO-certified mushrooms grew from 5% to 10% in one year.
 These mushrooms are grown, packed and stored separately.
 The greater demand for organic produce is partly the effect of the Swedish climate change warrior Greta Thunberg.
-Climate change has shocked people, encouraging them to choose a more sustainable and healty lifestyile.
+People have been shocked by climate change and they are choosing a lifestyle that is more sustainable and healthier.
 Locally grown organic mushrooms fit

 that lifestyle.’